This article originally appeared on VICE Indonesia.

 "Sure thing," Rica said with a wink.
 And then she plunged her arm into the cobra cage, snatching one of the deadly serpents with her bare hands.
-The cobras need to keep their fangs and venom to "maximize" the health benefits; de-fanged cobras are seen as lacking the necessary ingredients to improve one's stamina and vitality.
+The cobras need to keep their fangs and venom to "maximise" the health benefits; de-fanged cobras are seen as lacking the necessary ingredients to improve one's stamina and vitality.
 The more venomous the snake, the more potent its effects, Rica explained.

 "I get the snakes from Semarang, Serang, or Tegal," she told me, listing off the different cities.
 "My source hires a bunch of workers to catch snakes by the kilo and deliver them to Jakarta.
 I usually order around 100 snakes every ten days.
-I used to sell different types of snakes, but now I specialize in cobras since they're the most potent and popular."
+I used to sell different types of snakes, but now I specialise in cobras since they're the most potent and popular."

 Rica held the pissed-off snake in her hand.
 It hissed furiously and showed me its tiny fangs.

 "The more aggressive the cobra is, the better," she added.
 "You get to absorb its strong energy and it will be good for your stamina.
 King cobras are best, since they're bigger and more aggressive.
 But I only bring in king cobra when there's a special order, since they cost more than normal ones."